Hours of Operation:

-Macoupin County public Transportation is committed to providing safe, reliable, courteous, accessible and user-friendly services to its customers.
-To ensure equality and fairness, MCPT is committed to making reasonable modifications to its policies, practices and procedures to avoid discrimination and ensure programs and services are accessible to individuals with disabilities.
-Requests for modifications can be made by calling MCPT at (217) 854-3223 or completing the ADA Complaint and Reasonable Modification Request Form “Attachment A” located on the MCPT website: MCPHD.net
+Macoupin County Public Transportation is committed to providing safe, reliable, courteous, accessible, and user-friendly services to its customers.
+To ensure equality and fairness, MCPT is committed to making reasonable modifications to its policies, practices, and procedures to avoid discrimination and ensure programs and services are accessible to individuals with disabilities.
+Requests for modifications can be made by calling MCPT at (217) 854-3223 or completing the ADA Complaint and Reasonable Modification Request Forms “Attachment A” located on the MCPT website: MCPHD.net.

 MCPT will investigate the complaint received no more than thirty (30) days after receipt and will communicate results of all complaints in writing or other individually preferred accessible format.

 MCPT’s staff is expected to be professional and friendly.
 Moreover, they are expected to abide by the same standards as our passengers.

 Comment cards are available on MCPT vehicles and can be mailed back to the MCPT office.